-Social studies education majors must choose at least three content areas from economics, government and citizenship, historical perspectives, and/or psychology.
+Social studies education majors must choose at least one content area from economics, government and citizenship, historical perspectives, and/or psychology.

-Applicable standards for each program are InTASC general standards, IDOE/OELD developmental standards, and IDOE/OELD content standards.
+Applicable standards for each program are InTASC general standards, IDOE/OEEL developmental standards, and IDOE/OEEL content standards.

-REMAINING IN TEACHER EDUCATION
+REMAINING IN PROFESSIONAL EDUCATION SEQUENCE

-Once officially admitted, retention in teacher education is contingent upon good academic standing and successful passing of Benchmark requirements.
-The GPA required for admission is 2.5 overall.
+Once officially admitted, retention in the professional education sequence is contingent upon good academic standing and successful passing of Benchmark requirements.
+The GPA required for admission is 3.0 overall.